Erich Hess (politician): Early life and education

 Hess was born 25 March 1981 in Bern, Switzerland.
 He completed an apprenticeship as a truck driver and has not received any further formal education.
 He was often referred to represent the working class in the Swiss legislative.

 Career

-He initially worked for about a decade as truck driver, a position he stills continue to hold to this day.
+He initially worked for about a decade as truck driver, a position he still continue to hold to this day.
 In 2016, Swiss newspaper Blick made public that Hess is not only a 'regular working class guy' and ventured out into real estate activities and started to refer to himself as businessman on the parliament's official website.

 Hess currently is associated as controlling shareholder of several real estate companies in the Canton of Bern.
 Some of these ventures are together with fellow politician Thomas Fuchs, in whose ancestral home Hess is a tenant.
 He is a limited partner in Bern West Immobilien KMG, the only board member of Erich Hess Immobilien AG, sole owner of Immobiliengesellschaft Moserstrasse 24 AG, sole owner of Optinovum Immobilien AG, Optiviva Immobilien AG and several other consulting and trading companies.